apereo/cas/docs/cas-server-documentation/protocol/CAS-Protocol-V2-Specification.md

 with the "gateway" parameter.
 Services redirecting to the */login* URI and login form views posting to the */login* URI SHOULD NOT set both the "renew" and "gateway" request parameters.
 Behavior is undefined if both are set.
 It is RECOMMENDED that CAS implementations ignore the "gateway" parameter if "renew" is set.
-It is RECOMMENDED that when the renew parameter is set itsvalue be "true".
+It is RECOMMENDED that when the renew parameter is set, its value be "true".
 3. `gateway [OPTIONAL]` - if this parameter is set, CAS will not ask the client for credentials.
 If the client has a pre-existing single sign-on session with CAS, or if a single sign-on session can be established through non-interactive means (i.e. trust authentication), CAS MAY redirect the client to the URL specified by the "service" parameter, appending a valid